rweekly/rweekly.org/draft.md

 + [How to have (my) content shared by R Weekly?](https://github.com/rweekly/rweekly.org#how-to-have-my-content-shared-by-r-weekly)

-This week’s release was curated by [](), with help from the R Weekly team members and contributors.
+This week’s release was curated by [Batool Almarzouq](https://batool-almarzouq.netlify.app/), with help from the wonderful R Weekly team members and contributors.

 ###  Highlight